This Blueberry Coffee Cake Recipe features bursts of sweet/tart blueberries in a rich, yet fluffy buttery vanilla cake.

 Earlier this summer my mom came down to Florida to visit.
-When mom comes into town, there are three things that I typically do:
+When mom comes into town, there are two things that I typically do:

 One of the things I appreciate about cooking for my mom is the fact that she’s not picky, especially when it comes to things like baked goods.
 I knew she’d enjoy just about anything I wanted to whip up, especially if fruit was involved.

 I decided to go with coffee cake that can be enjoyed for breakfast or as a mid-morning or mid-afternoon snack paired with tea or coffee.
 There was a big container of blueberries in the fridge, so I knew they were fated for that coffee cake.
 They turned out to be the perfect addition!

 Don’t be intimidated by a crumble topping.
 It’s as easy as mixing up butter, sugar, and flour with a fork until crumbly!

 This Blueberry Coffee Cake Recipe is quick and easy to whip up.
 And you probably already have most ingredients on hand.

 It has a lovely crumb, a delicate balance between being rich and fluffy, with a buttery vanilla flavor.
 The blueberries add a sweet/tart burst and the crumble topping takes it over the top, so to speak.